MediScribe/docjet-mobile/README.md

 1. Install Flutter: https://flutter.dev/docs/get-started/install
 2. Clone this repository
 3. Run `flutter pub get` to install dependencies
-4. Run `flutter run` to start the app in debug mode
+4. Run `flutter run` to start the app in debug mode.
+   *Note: For configuring API keys and endpoints (e.g., using the mock server), see the "Configuring the App (API Key & Base URL)" section below.*

 ### Integration Tests